 Food tourism is about experiencing local gastronomy with friends — farm to table eateries, breweries, wineries, cheese shops, markets, harvest dinners, and wine tastings, as well as learning about food and interesting food and wine pairings.
 And we’re not just talking about gourmet food.
 Foodies are keen to taste their way through a new city’s street vendors and food carts.
 The emphasis is local.

 Wine Country offers up lots of ways to immerse yourself into its foodie paradise.
-So make yourself at home at an HB Experience luxury vacation rental.
+So make yourself at home at a Wine Stay luxury vacation rental.
 Use it as your home base to explore local food and drink.
 Here are three ways to deep dive into the local food experience: tasting tours, cooking classes, farmer’s markets.

 Guided Food & Wine Tasting Tours